 NOTE: the 32-year-old age limit DOES NOT apply to a Purple Heart recipient applying for this benefit and only applies to the child of the disabled veteran or the child of a Purple Heart recipient.

-All students must use the education cost exemption within eight (8) academic years regardless of the veteran's initial enlistment date.
+All students must use the education cost exemption within eight (8) academic years of using the exemption for the first time regardless of the veteran's initial enlistment date.
 However, to minimize the impact of this, the Indiana Commission for Higher Education is grandfathering students who first used the educational cost exemption before July 1, 2011 until students use the exemption again after June 30, 2017.
 Once these grandfathered students use the exemption after June 30, 2017, they will have eight academic years to use the remaining exemption.

 Beginning July 1, 2020, students must maintain satisfactory academic progress as determined by the state educational institution.